Dena Hankins: Personal life

+Hankins studied English literature at the University of Washington Seattle, graduating with a bachelor's degree in 1998.
 Before launching her writing career Hankins worked for eight years as a sex educator with Babeland, a Seattle-based feminist sex toy store.
 In 2001 she was featured on HBO's Real Sex #26 as a demo model for a Babeland cunnilingus workshop.